SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

   short-term TIPS fund, and
 - [VTABX](https://investor.vanguard.com/mutual-funds/profile/VTABX), the Vanguard
   international bond index fund.
 (This is mostly government bonds of developed nations.
-  It hedges currency back to the dollar, so it looks a lot like Treasuries.
-The best evidence for it Vanguard could present said it might not help much, but it at least wouldn't hurt.
+  It hedges currency back to the dollar.
+So it looks a lot like US Treasuries.
+The best evidence Vanguard could present said it might not help much, but it at least wouldn't hurt, and it's one of the world's largest asset classes.
 I decided to take their advice.)

 ---